GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: More Qualitative Results

 \subsection{Interpretability Comparison}

 Qualitative comparisons in \cref{fig:interpretability_comparison} highlight the utility of our metric as a diagnostic tool.
-While baselines such as MEt3R~\citep{Asim2025MEt3RMM} produce blurred, non-specific score maps, \ourmethod{} generates precise maps that isolate specific geometric distortions, offering actionable feedback on model performance.
-Conventional motion-segmentation methods (\eg SegAnyMo~\citep{huang2025segment}) highlight the whole object area as deformation, showing ineffectiveness as a metric.
+While baselines such as MEt3R~\cite{Asim2025MEt3RMM} produce blurred, non-specific score maps, \ourmethod{} generates precise maps that isolate specific geometric distortions, offering actionable feedback on model performance.
+Under the rigid-scene assumption, non-rigid deformations appear as residual motion indistinguishable from independently moving objects.
+However, conventional motion-segmentation methods (\eg SegAnyMo~\cite{huang2025segment}) highlight the whole object area as deformation, showing ineffectiveness as a metric.